Skip to content

 Maths undergrad working on AI safety.

-I spend most of my time outside coursework on AI safety.
-Currently running the Nottingham AI Safety Initiative as a Kairos Pathfinder Fellow.
-Other things I’ve worked on along the way: a campus technical fellowship, a UK AI governance podcast, and some interpretability research.
+Most of my time outside coursework goes into AI safety.
+It’s the problem I most want to work on, and where I think I can actually help.
+I co-founded the Nottingham AI Safety Initiative last year and run its technical fellowship; on the field-building side, I’m a Kairos Pathfinder Fellow.
+Other things along the way: a UK AI governance podcast, and some interpretability research.

 Zach Levin